Speak Gently

 1. Speak gently to yourself

-This is tricky to work on, simply because there is no third-party feedback to help you.
-What you say to yourself is not even verbalized, since it takes place silently in your head.
-Many people beat themselves up verbally without realising it.
+This is tricky to work on, because there is no third-party feedback to help you.
+When we are mean to others, they can let us know.
+But we often don’t realise what we are telling ourselves.
+Our self-talk is often negative.
 We blame ourselves for the failure of a relationship, we tell ourselves we can’t succeed and so on.

 Journalling is a good way to start listening to yourself.
-Write whatever comes to mind and after a few months you may notice a pattern.
+Write whatever comes to mind, and after a few months you may notice a pattern.
 In hindsight, I realised that my old patterns included phrases like “This is too good to last”.
-This made me sabotage my romantic relationships because I was always expecting things to end and of course they did, because expectations tend to be self-fulfilling.
+This made me sabotage my romantic relationships because I was always expecting things to end.
+And they eventually did, because expectations tend to be self-fulfilling.

-Affirmations are a good way to learn to speak to ourselves both gently and effectively.
-Instead of telling ourselves “I have bad skin and nobody will be attracted to me” you could write down and say to yourself everyday “I have a great smile and people are drawn to my cheerful attitude”.
+Affirmations are a good way to learn to speak to ourselves gently and effectively.
+Don’t tell yourself, “I have bad skin and nobody will be attracted to me”.
+Instead, say to yourself everyday, “I have a great smile and people are drawn to my cheerful attitude”.
 Either way, you will be right because your thoughts create your reality, so you may as well choose the reality you want.

-Writing down affirmations is important because this positive self-talk seldom comes naturally to us, unless you were fortunate enough to have extremely affirming parents and this is your thinking pattern from a young age.
+Writing down affirmations is important because this positive self-talk seldom comes naturally to most us.
+Unless, of course, you were fortunate enough to have extremely affirming parents and this is your thinking pattern from a young age.
 Since it is not natural, we need to decide what we want to think, write it down, then read it everyday.

 3. Speak gently to others

-When you are kind to yourself, it is easy and natural to be kind to others.
-We tend to be quick to criticise others when they make a mistake, but often omit to point out when they are doing something right.
-It only takes a minute each day to tell somebody who crosses your path what you appreciate about them.
+When you are kind to yourself, it becomes easier to be kind to others.
+We are quick to criticise others when they make a mistake, but often omit to praise them when they are doing something right.
+Yet it only takes a minute to tell someone what you appreciate about them.

-Often we feel the need to criticise others “for their own good”.
-Criticism seldom improves a person, but makes them defensive and resistant instead.
-Usually we justify criticism of others that way, when the truth is that we are irritated inside and just need to vent our negative thoughts.
-Don’t.
+We often justify criticism of others by saying “it’s for their own good”.
+But the truth is usually that we are irritated inside and just need to vent our negative thoughts.
+This type of criticism seldom improves a person, but makes them defensive instead.
 The only time to offer feedback is when someone asks for it.
 And even then, be kind.

 4. Give a compliment everyday